The World Will End in Apathy & Entitlement (Or, Our Killer is Narcissism)

 But they—apathy and entitlement—are going to kill us in the end, if we don’t get them under control.

-And what is it going to take to make this work?
+What is it going to take to make this work?